 Democracy and Democratisation History Nationalism Sovereignty Statebuilding

 I am a DPhil student in International Relations at the DPIR and a member of St. Antony's College.
 Before coming to Oxford, I was a Japan Society for the Promotion of Science Predoctoral Research Fellow (DC1).
-I completed my LL.B. and MPhil in Political Science at the University of Tokyo, during which I spent one year at the University of Toronto as an exchange student.
+I completed my LL.B. and MPhil in Political Science at the University of Tokyo.

 The main theme of my research is to examine questions concerning sovereignty, state/nation-building, and colonial legacies from the intersecting perspectives of international relations and comparative politics.
-As part of this broader research agenda, I am focusing on the relationship between natural resources (especially oil) and the decolonization process of microstates in my dissertation project.
-My regional focus is Southeast Asia and the Middle East, especially Brunei and the Persian Gulf.
+As part of this broader research agenda, I focus on the relationship between natural resources and the creation of new states in my dissertation project.
+My regional focus is Southeast Asia and the Middle East.
 My other research projects include the resource curse, territorial order in early modern Japan, and people's perception of the geographical scope of Asia.

 - International relations; Qualitative methods; Politics in the Middle East / Southeast Asia

 - Tutorials at the University of Oxford: 214 International Relations, 211 Politics in the Middle East, 297 International Security and Conflict

 - TA at the University of Tokyo: IR Research Seminar, Modern Diplomacy, First Year Seminar

 - Japan Society for the Promotion of Science Predoctoral Research Fellow (DC1).
 2017 (withdrawn in September 2017 to attend the University of Oxford).